-The hacker is said to have targeted Freedom Hosting II – a prominent company dedicated to hosting websites that can only be accessed through the dark web – predominantly due to the thousands of child pornography files in numerous websites it hosts as well as thousands of “scam” sites.
+The hacker is said to have targeted Freedom Hosting II – a prominent company dedicated to hosting websites that can only be accessed through the dark web – predominantly due to the thousands of child pornographic files in numerous websites it hosts as well as thousands of “scam” sites.

 Reports say that the affected websites’ owners and users woke up to a short message with a cheeky introduction: “Hello Freedom Hosting II, you have been hacked,” and couldn’t log on to the websites’ pages.

 Security experts have since come out to verify the reports adding that truly a fifth of the dark web’s websites have been taken down.

 Troy Hunt – a well-known online security researcher and owner of Have I Been Pwned – took to Twitter to outline the incident’s seriousness and the extent of its impact.